Parmeet-Ab/mcmaster-course-tool/README.md

 ## Data & Deployment

-The scraped index files are **not committed to the repo** In production they live on a **Railway persistent volume**, with the app reading from a configurable `DATA_DIR` (defaulting to local `data/` in development, set to the mounted volume path on Railway).
+The scraped index files are **not committed to the repo.** In production they live on a **Railway persistent volume** (mounted at `/data`), with the app reading from a configurable `DATA_DIR` (defaulting to local `data/` in development, set to the volume path on Railway).
 This keeps the public repo clean while the deployed app still has the data it needs.

 ---